first 10 saas customer

 Here's how.
 Every tactic below is something you can start today with zero budget.

-Why Your First 10 Customers Are Different From Every Customer After
+Why Are Your First 10 Customers Different From Every Customer After?

 The dynamics of 0 to 10 are the opposite of 10 to 100.
 At 10 to 100, you're optimizing.
 At 0 to 10, you're searching.
 You need conversations, not conversions.
 Feedback, not data.
 One specific person saying "yes, I'll pay for this" is worth more than 10,000 landing page visitors who bounce.

 Here's the exact move.
 Go to r/SaaS, r/startups, r/SideProject, or r/Entrepreneur.
 Search for the problem your product addresses.
 Read 20 posts.
-Find 5 where the person is describing real frustration, not just asking a hypothetical question.
+Find 5 where the person is describing frustration, not just asking a hypothetical question.
 Now write a genuinely helpful reply.
 Don't mention your product.
 Explain what you'd do in their situation based on what you've learned building yours.
 Be specific.
 Name the tools, the steps, the numbers.

 Do this every day for a week.
-After 3 to 5 comments where you've actually helped people, you'll notice something.
+After 3 to 5 comments where you've helped people, you'll notice something.
 People start clicking your profile.
 They see what you're building.
 Some of them DM you.
 That's your first lead.

 Your Reddit profile bio should mention what you're working on and include your landing page link.
 Let them come to you.
 Pushing a link in a comment gets you banned.
 Being genuinely helpful gets you customers.